the-tatanka/personal-website/docs/project-management/workshop-planning.md

 - Strengthening: Building empathy between teams or strengthening relationships between parties

+When setting goals, work with SMART goals, which are: Specific, Measurable, Attainable, Realistic, and Time-based.

 ## 2. Document what information you need in the form of questions

 Typically, there is a gap between your current state and the goal state you have just articulated.